DETAILED ACTION

 As to claim 6, the cosmetic composition further may comprise an oil in the amount of 0.5-60 wt%, which encompasses the recited range (paragraphs 64-65).

 Claim 5 is rejected under 35 U.S.C.
-103 as unpatentable over Kuroda et al. (EP 1415639) as applied to claims 1-4 and 6 above, and further in view of Yuasa et al. (US Pat.
+103 as unpatentable over Kuroda et al. (EP 1415639) and in view of JP2007217361A as evidenced by the English translation thereof as applied to claims 1, 3-4, and 6-9 above, and further in view of Yuasa et al. (US Pat.
 Pub.
 2021/0169756; filed 8/6/2019).

 Yuasa discloses cosmetic compositions comprising a powder formed from particles such as silica, the particles having a specific surface area most preferably of 100 to 400 m2/g, which overlaps the range of claim 5 (paragraphs 42).
 Yuasa teaches that powders having a large specific surface area are preferred because they have an excellent ability to adsorb makeup-stains (paragraph 37).

-It would have been prima facie obvious to one of ordinary skill in the art at the effective filing date of the present invention to modify the teachings of Kuroda by selecting a specific surface area for the silica that is within the range of claim 5, because Yuasa expressly teaches that such specific surface areas are advantageous for silica particles that are present in powder cosmetics because they have an excellent ability to adsorb makeup-stains.
+It would have been prima facie obvious to one of ordinary skill in the art at the effective filing date of the present invention to modify the teachings of Kuroda and JP2007217361A as combined supra by selecting a specific surface area for the silica that is within the range of claim 5, because Yuasa expressly teaches that such specific surface areas are advantageous for silica particles that are present in powder cosmetics because they have an excellent ability to adsorb makeup-stains.
 The strongest rationale for combining references is a recognition, as is the case here, expressly or impliedly in the prior art or drawn from a convincing line of reasoning based on established scientific principles or legal precedent, that some advantage or expected beneficial result would have been produced by their combination.
 In re Sernaker, 702 F.2d 989, 994-95, 217 USPQ 1, 5-6 (Fed.
 Cir.
 1983).

 Double Patenting